 For years we were called paranoid nutcases for warning about the elite’s plans to centralize global power and destroy American sovereignty.
 Throughout the 1990’s people who talked about the alarming move towards Jewish global government were smeared as right-wing lunatics by popular culture and the media.

+Now the Jewish agenda is out in the open and in our faces, the debunkers have no more ammunition with which to deride us.
 A jaw-dropping editorial written by the Financial Times’ chief foreign affairs commentator Gideon Rachman (Jew) entitled ‘And now for a world government’ lays out the plan for Jewish global government and how it is being pushed with deceptive language and euphemisms in order to prevent people from becoming alarmed.

 “For the first time in my life, I think the formation of some sort of Jewish world government is plausible,” writes Rachman (Jew), citing the financial crisis, “global warming” and the “Jewish global war on terror” as three major pretexts through which it is being introduced.